Local Density of States induced near Impurities in Mott Insulators

-More generally, the vanishing of LDOS {reflects} an exact zero of the local Green's function of the {\it parent Mott phase} rather than just the zeros of {the} spectral function, { as we show in the Supplement Materials.
-This exact zero of the local Green's function is a consequence of the Luttinger surface of the electrons' Green's function in $\k$-space at the Fermi energy.} In our {approach}, the Luttinger surface is located in $\k$-space at the spinon Fermi surface, where the {spinon Green's function has} poles.
-These poles are turned into zeros through the convolution with the rotor's Green's function, which possesses a plane of zeros at $\nu=0$.
-We propose that this Luttinger surface has a topological stability related to the Mott gap, in a sense similar to the stability of a Fermi surface\cite{Volovik2009, Horava2005}. {Exactly how} such protection works {is an intriguing open question for future studies.}
+{\it Discussion.}~~ Our work suggests that the observed V-shaped LDOS suppression is a generic feature of Mott insulators with or without magnetism.
+This is manifested by the special form of the effective rotor impurity potential, $\h{H}_{X,\x_0} = i h_0(X^*_{\x_0}\pt_t X_{\x_0} - h.c.)$ which vanishes for $\nu = 0$ as long as the system is still in the Mott insulator phase.
+More generally, the vanishing of LDOS reflects an exact zero of the local Green's function of the {\it parent Mott phase} rather than just the zeros of the spectral function, {as we show in the Supplement Materials.
+This exact zero of the local Green's function is a consequence of the Luttinger surface of the electrons' Green's function in $\k$-space at the Fermi energy.} We propose that this Luttinger surface has topological stability related to the Mott gap, in a sense similar to the stability of a Fermi surface \cite{Volovik2009, Horava2005}.
+Exactly how such protection works is an intriguing open question for future studies.

+The alignment of our theory with the experimental observations is also a demonstration of the emergence principle in the strongly correlated systems.
+Conventionally, the approach to such impurity problem would be implementing the $T$-matrix method directly with the physical Green's functions, such as in the simulation of Ref. \cite{Sun2019}.
+But such efforts have failed to explain the key aspects of the experimental observations. {\dwx In our approach, the Luttinger point physics is captured through the proper treatment of the constraint to obtain the effective rotor impurity potential, \eqdisp{eq:imp-pot}.}

+While being able to account for many aspects of the impurity effects, our ultimate goal is to understand how finite concentration of impurities or holes eventually causes the Mott phase, {\dwx and the concomitant} Luttinger surface, to collapse, which further leads to all these fascinating phenomena in the underdoped regime.
+The slave rotor theory has the advantage of accounting for the Luttinger points or surfaces. {\dwx Other related methods, even though may be capable of describing the finite doping phases, are not found to describe such impurity states.
+The current work suggests that future development of the formalism places a minimal requirement, viz. to capture the Luttinger surfaces of the half-filling limit.}

+{\it Summary.}~~ We have studied the local density of states of a single impurity in the Mott insulator.
+Using a slave rotor method, we solve the rotor impurity problem using the $T$-matrix method, and find that the solution accounts for both of the key features of the observed local density of states on a single impurity regarding i) positions and amplitudes of the in-gap spectral weights; ii) the spectral weight transfer from the UHB to the LHB.
+Further analysis of the solutions for multiple impurities shows that high impurity concentration can be accounted for by a larger effective impurity potential for the rotor fields.
+We have emphasized that the Luttinger surfaces play an important role in our results.